 Adjustment and novel standard operating procedures to meet this novel normal will now commence to flow like an avalanche running down the mountain.

-This Coronavirus thing is not just going to blow away and disappear by the end of May 2020 by way, because it will take 18 months to 24 months for us to deal with this problem fully - that is if things go well.
+This Coronavirus thing is not just going to blow away and disappear by the end of August of 2020 by way, because it will take 18 months to 24 months for us to deal with this problem fully - that is if things go real swell.